DJSchaffner/aoe2de_patcher/README.md

 # Requirements

-- Requires a steam account that owns the game
+- Requires a steam account that owns the game (Family-shared also works)
 - Requires [.Net Core](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) to run (Console version is enough)

 # Usage